How to improve cash flow: 8 methods 2022

-So, we’ve put together this guide of how business owners can improve cash flow in 2022.
+So, we've put together this handy guide to help business owners to improve cash flow in 2023.

 1. Where is your cash flow now?

 To improve something, you need to understand where you currently are.
 Where is your cash flow now?
 Make sure to be evidence-based.
-Look at your past performance, including your sales behaviour and customer behaviours, and think about how that might change this year.
+Look at your past performance, including your sales and customer behaviours, and consider how that might change this year.

-- Are you absolutely clear on any changes to supply costs?
+• Are you clear on any changes to supply costs?

-Once you understand where you are, you can take the right steps to improve your cash flow.
+Once you understand where you are, you can take the proper steps to improve your cash flow.

-2. Have cash flow as a key KPI
+2. Have cash flow as a critical KPI

-A key approach to maximising your cash flow is to measure it.
+A fundamental approach to maximising your cash flow is to measure it.

-Every company should have cash flow as a one of their SMART KPIs.
-It is a vital component of your business’ financial health and therefore needs to be monitored.
+Every company should have cash flow as one of its SMART KPIs.
+It is vital to your business's financial health and must be monitored.
 This means you need to keep an up-to-date forecast (see step 6 of this guide) and understand your critical requirements and costs.

 3. Look to improve the speed of your payments

-There’s nothing worse than not having money in the bank when you’ve provided the service already.
-Therefore, in 2022, look to improve the speed of payment.
-Think about your options; could payments be staged or “payment plans” introduced to regularise cash flow streams?
-Another avenue is to collect the payment of invoices via direct debit so you’re not waiting on a customer.
+There's nothing worse than not having money in the bank when you've provided the service already.
+Therefore, in 2023, look to improve the speed of payment.
+Consider your options; could payments be staged, or "payment plans" be introduced to regularise cash flow streams?
+Another avenue is to collect the payment of invoices via direct debit so you're not waiting on a customer.
 You could also consider a subscription model to improve profits.

 Additionally, look for opportunities to pivot your business model.
 Business owners should always be prepared to seize opportunities.
-Look for opportunities that have a high financial impact (profit margin) paired with a low organisational impact/cost, and that can be accomplished in the short-term.
-There might be low-risk, high impact projects to pursue, while longer-term projects need to be furloughed.
+Look for opportunities with a high financial impact (profit margin) and a low organisational impact/cost that can be accomplished in the short term.
+There might be low-risk, high-impact projects to pursue, while longer-term projects need to be furloughed.

 4. Examine for unnecessary expenditure